Best anti fog ski goggles 2022

 Anti-fog features are the clear focus of this list, but they’re not the only important aspect of a good pair of ski goggles, so we also took other features, like the style and the price point, into account.
 Enjoy!

-The Glade Challenger goggles check pretty much all the boxes in the battle against fog.
+Winner of Outside Magazine's Best Value Goggle 2022: The Glade Challenger goggles check pretty much all the boxes.
 Anti-fog coatings?
 Check.
 Great ventilation?
 Check.
 Fog-defeating double lens system?
 Check.
 Yeah, you’ll definitely be seeing the slopes clearly with these!

 The Glade Challenger’s lenses are anti-scratch, 100% UV-protected, and available in multiple VLT options.
 They real so made with a wide design in order to enhance your peripheral vision.
 They even include a microfiber carrying case.